briandonahue/peapod-delivery-search/README.md

 3. Paste the cookie value all on one line with no extra line breaks into a file in the root named `.cookie`
 4. **Optional:** Change the number in the for loop to how many days you want to search, default is 10 - yes I could make this a command line arg, maybe I will eventually but if you're in a hurry, I take PRs!
 5. Run `node ./index.js` and enjoy.
+6. If you see an available window, go back to the website and click "Reserve a Time" quickly!

+**Note: ** (In my experience, you'll want to put some items in your cart and checkout, otherwise you can lose the time - but you can change your order up to a few hours before your delivery)

 ### Disclaimer